|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Built on the grounds of Fort Richardson.
 Established on June 27, 1940.
 Construction began on June 8, 1940.
 The runway was completed on January 14, 1941.
 Lengthened August 1945.

-On November 12 1940 the airfield was officially designated "Elmendorf Field" in honor of Captain Hugh M. Elmendorf, killed in a flight testing accident in 1933.
+On November 12 1940 the airfield was officially designated "Elmendorf Field" in honor of Captain Hugh M. Elmendorf, killed in a flight testing accident on January 13, 1933.

 During February 1941, the 18th Pursuit Squadron flying P-36 Hawks arrived at Elmendorf with the 23rd Air Base Group assigned shortly afterwards to provide support.
 The Eleventh Air Force was formed at Elmendorf during early 1942.